inductiva/inductiva/docs/introduction/templating.md

 # Templating engine

+## Introduction

 The Inductiva API is all about enabling you to simulate at scale.
-As we have shown, with a few lines of Python code, you can send your simulations to MPI Clusters assembled from last-generation cloud hardware, letting you run much larger simulations than you would be able to using your local resources.
+As we have shown, with a few lines of Python code, you can send your simulations to MPI Clusters assembled from last-generation cloud hardware, letting you run much larger simulations than you would be able to use your local resources.
 Or you can spin up a large Machine Group, with dozens or hundreds of machines, and send a large number of simulations to be run on those machines in parallel.
-And such massive parallelism is precisely what you need when you are developing projects that require simulating a large number of variations of a certain base scenario.
+Such massive parallelism is precisely what you need when you want to find the optimal solution for a problem, and the only way to test each candidate's solution is by simulating it.
+In some cases, a typical starting point is a number of previously known good-enough solutions, and you want to test, via simulation, as many variations of those solutions as possible to find the one that best fits the problem at hand.
+In others, even lower assumptions are made, and the goal is to explore the largest possible area of the solution space.

+## Building Walls
 For example, suppose that for protecting a certain area on the coast, you are trying to find the best location and orientation for building a simple seawall, which can still have a number of possible variations.
 Suppose that you have 10 possible variations